nrp503/nrp503.github.io/README.md

 # Instructions
 ***

+There are several lightweight markup languages in this world but I chose

+Markdown because it is the most widely used light weight markup language in the world.

 This readme file will describe how to host and format resume using GitHub pages.

 First, you need to make GitHub account if you don't have one.